kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     template<typename Key, typename Value> class tree234 {

        /*
-       * This union eliminates always having to do: const_cast<Key>(p.first) = some_noconst_key;
+       * This union eliminates repetitive const_cast<Node*>: const_cast<Key>(p.first) = some_noconst_key;
-       * by holding two different types of pairs: _constkey_pair, where member first is 'const Key'; and _pair, where member
+       * by holding two different types of pairs: _constkey_pair, where member first is 'const Key'; and _pair, where
        * first is 'Key'.
        *
-       * Note 1: Anonymous unions do not implicitly destruct their members.
-Therefore we must explicitly call their destructors within
+       * Note 1: Since anonymous unions do not implicitly destruct their members, we must explicitly call their destructors in
        *         KeyValue::~KeyValue().
-       * Note 2: A user-declared destructor by default causes the move constructor and move assignment to be not declared, so
+       * Note 2: Defining a user-declared destructor causes the default move constructor and move assignment to be created, so
        *         we explictily declare and defined them.
        */